NclRSE-Training/2022-04-11-NUAcT/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
   {% if online == "false" %}
-   Please ring your own laptop if you wish.
+   Please bring your own laptop if you wish.
 Otherwise, there will be computers available for you to use.

   {% else %}
     Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.